FedBKD/FedBKD/README.md

 # Acknowledgements

-Much of the code in this repository was adapted from code in the repository https://github.com/lgcollins/FedRep.git
+Much of the code in this repository was adapted from code in the repository https://github.com/lgcollins/FedRep.git and https://github.com/zhuangdizhu/FedGen.git